rohannanaware/Machine-Learning/HackerEarth/Caavo Computer Vision Challenge/README.md

 - How to come up with structure of a neural network for our specific problem
 - Dropout
 - Categorical crossentropy : Used to measure loss/ error in observed and predicted for multi - class
--

 # Reference

 - [Tutorial: Optimizing Neural Networks using Keras (with Image recognition case study)](https://www.analyticsvidhya.com/blog/2016/10/tutorial-optimizing-neural-networks-using-keras-with-image-recognition-case-study/)
 - [Dropout in NNs](https://medium.com/@amarbudhiraja/https-medium-com-amarbudhiraja-learning-less-to-learn-better-dropout-in-deep-machine-learning-74334da4bfc5)
 - [An Introduction to Implementing Neural Networks using TensorFlow](https://www.analyticsvidhya.com/blog/2016/10/an-introduction-to-implementing-neural-networks-using-tensorflow/)
-- Cross entropy -
+- Categorical cross entropy -
   - [Machine Learning: Should I use a categorical cross entropy or binary cross entropy loss for binary predictions?](https://stats.stackexchange.com/questions/260505/machine-learning-should-i-use-a-categorical-cross-entropy-or-binary-cross-entro)
   - [A Friendly Introduction to Cross-Entropy Loss](http://rdipietro.github.io/friendly-intro-to-cross-entropy-loss/)